dotnet/csharplang/spec/expressions.md

 <!-- -->

 -   The set of candidate methods is reduced to contain only methods from the most derived types: For each method C.F in the set, where C is the type in which the method F is declared, all methods declared in a base type of C are removed from the set.
+Furthermore, if C is a class type other than object, all methods declared in an interface type are removed from the set.

+> [!NOTE]
-Furthermore, if C is a class type other than object, all methods declared in an interface type are removed from the set. \[*Note*: This latter rule only has an effect when the method group was the result of a member lookup on a type parameter having an effective base class other than object and a non-empty effective interface set. *end note*\]
+> This latter rule only has an effect when the method group was the result of a member lookup on a type parameter having an effective base class other than object and a non-empty effective interface set.

 -   If the resulting set of candidate methods is empty, then further processing along the following steps are abandoned, and instead an attempt is made to process the invocation as an extension method invocation (§12.7.6.3).
 If this fails, then no applicable methods exist, and a binding-time error occurs.